Bigodi wetland sanctuary

 Luxury Lodges

-For a more indulgent experience, lodges like Kyaninga Lodge and Papaya Lake Lodge provide upscale amenities, exquisite dining, and breathtaking scenery.
+For a more indulgent experience, lodges such as Kyaninga Lodge and Papaya Lake Lodge offer upscale amenities, exquisite dining, and breathtaking scenery.
 These are perfect for travelers looking to unwind in style after a day of exploration.

 Budget-Friendly Choices